michaeljfriedman/simple-neural-network/docs/Main.md

 # Overview of Project
 ([Back to contents](README.md))

 This is a small library implementing a simple neural network.
-It is originally based on the [book written by Michael Nielson](http://neuralnetworksanddeeplearning.com/index.html), though I plan to extend it beyond the book with more features that interest me.
+It is originally based on the [book written by Michael Nielson](http://neuralnetworksanddeeplearning.com/index.html), though I am extending it beyond the book with more features.

+The goal of this project is not to provide a feature-rich, super efficient implementation of a neural network.
+Rather, it is to provide reference material for neural networks: the algorithms, their derivations, and a corresponding working implementation in code.
+In accordance with this goal, the code aims for clarity in presenting the algorithms rather than maximum efficiency.
+Namely, I leave out many optimizations for the sake of making the underlying algorithms clearer.

 ## Features
 Currently, neural_network.py implements a network with: